Trade and Logistics Information Pipeline

 What is TLIP?

-TLIP is a collaborative infrastructure, where all actors can share data and documents.
+Trade Logistics Information Pipeline (TLIP) is a collaborative infrastructure, where all actors can share data and documents.
 Used by both border agencies and commercial actors, each party has full control of its own data, and all data is available directly from the source.

 Global trade today has a problem.
 Paper based trade documentation required for cross border exchange is slow, error prone and expensive.